microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-cloudappdiscovery-overview.md

 ---

 # Overview of discovered apps using the Microsoft Graph API
-Use the discovered apps Graph API to get data and insights across the discovered SaaS apps ecosystem.
-The discovered apps Graph API is designed to provide an efficient and reliable way to query discovered apps information, making it easier for you to query and analyze the risks associated with the discovered apps.
+Use the discovered apps Microsoft Graph API to get data and insights across the discovered SaaS apps ecosystem.
+The discovered apps Microsoft Graph API is designed to provide an efficient and reliable way to query discovered apps information, making it easier for you to query and analyze the risks associated with the discovered apps.

-# Why use discovered apps Graph API
+# Why use discovered apps Microsoft Graph API

 The API offers